peitalin/map-rumors/README.md

 They earn rewards, info and reputation when they are correct and the property sells.
 Incentivizing local experts to provide accurate predictions about houses they see every day.

-Crowd-sourced property valuations by local experts.
-Make predictions.
-Earn information and rewards.
+- Crowd-sourced property valuations by local experts.
+- Make predictions.
+- Earn information and rewards.

 Once there is a liquid prediction market, we can begin to think about lettings people place indicators of interest.

 <a name="phase-2"></a>
 #### Phase 2: Listings Lead Generator and Options Platform
-- Users will can place indications of interest (bids) on any property on the map.
+- Users can place indications of interest (bids) on any property on the map.
 - When +3 bids land on a property, we will send an alert to local agents and homeowners who can take the next steps to make the deal happen.
 - The platform builds bidding demand first,then entices sellers to list on the platform.
 - Dealmakers, and independent agents can write options on unlisted homes.
 E.g: